Organised Labour calls for general salary review for civil servants -

 “We urge the federal and some state governments that had ceased paying gratuities to clear their arrears.

-“It is gratifying that many private sector employers continue to pay gratuities,’ ’he said.
+“It is gratifying that many private sector employers continue to pay gratuities.”

-Olalaye, however, commended Lagos, Borno, Jigawa, Kebbi, Oyo, Kano, and Yobe state governments for leading in gratuity payment.
+Olalaye, however, commended Lagos, Borno, Jigawa, Kebbi, Oyo, Kano, and Yobe States Governments for leading in gratuity payment.

 He added that gratuity for retiring officers should be restored in public service to compensate for workers’ service years.